 Identify a few key profiles (in general terms) for your ideal tenant and customize your message to these profiles

-If your asset has an anchor tenant, and a smaller space available, consider tailoring your message to a complementary industry who values proximity to their clients.
+If your asset has an anchor tenant, and a smaller space available, consider tailoring your message to a complementary industry that values proximity to its clients.
 This is a tactic commonly used in retail by shopping mall owners.
 If you’re looking for a bigger fish and the top 10 deals in the market are 75% professional services, create custom materials based on why your asset would optimize their business models.

 Create avenues/mechanisms to advise who is interested in your project

 Yes, marketing can surface demand trend lines, too.
 Allocate budget line items for ad placements capturing the attention of your target market, then analyze trend lines.
 You may start to see what industries and who (titles/rank) are engaging with your content before there’s an active deal in the market.
-With this data in-hand, you’re poised to provide valuable insight into leasing.
+With this data in hand, you’re poised to provide valuable insight into leasing.

-Invest in a Customer Relationship Management (CRM ) tool
+Put money into a Customer Relationship Management (CRM ) tool

 With data at everyone’s fingertips, we will certainly see a shift to highly-customized and strategic approaches to prospecting in our space versus a “spray and pray” mentality from the past.